Cleantech: the green revolution transforming the economy and preparing for the future

 ✅ Offer substantial long-term savings for businesses and individuals.

-✅ Still dependent on scarce raw materials, requiring innovation to make the sector more sustainable.
+✅ Are still dependent on scarce raw materials, requiring innovation to make the sector more sustainable.

-✅ Attract customers who are increasingly concerned about the environment and demanding in terms of social responsibility.
+✅ Attract a customer base that is increasingly concerned about the environment and demanding in terms of social responsibility.

 ✅ Benefit from public aid and subsidies to encourage their adoption.